tfrce/call-congress/INSTALLATION.md

 To test Twilio functionality in development, you will need to set:

-* APPLICATION_ROOT to point to a web-routable address.
+* SERVER_NAME to point to a web-routable address.
 Twilio provides [ngrok](https://ngrok.com) to do this for free.
+When using the debug server you can use --external=SERVERID.ngrok.com

 For production, you will also need to set:

 * CALLPOWER_CONFIG='call_server.config:ProductionConfig', so that manager.py knows to use a real database for migrations
 * DATABASE_URI, a sqlalchemy [connection string](https://pythonhosted.org/Flask-SQLAlchemy/config.html#connection-uri-format) for a postgres or mysql database addresses
-* APPLICATION_ROOT to the address where this application will live
+* APPLICATION_ROOT to the path where the application will live (if you are using a whole domain or subdomain, this should be None)
 * REDIS_URL, a URI for the Redis server

 If you are storing assets on Amazon S3, or another [Flask-Store provider](http://flask-store.soon.build)